Rory McIlroy at The Masters: How sports psychologist Bob Rotella is helping Grand Slam bid at Augusta National

 Rotella 'a big influence' for McIlroy

-McIlroy first met Rotella in 2010, the year before his breakthrough major glory, with the Northern Irishman increasing using his expert advice in his pursuit of elusive major victory.
+McIlroy first met Rotella in 2010, the year before his breakthrough major glory, with the Northern Irishman increasingly using his expert advice in his pursuit of an elusive major victory.

 He has been unable to add to his major tally since the 2014 PGA Championship, a fourth victory in as many years, posting 21 major top 10s over the following decade without reaching the winner's circle.